Cog-Creators/Red-DiscordBot/docs/install_windows.rst

                for the PATH changes to take effect.

 1. Open a command prompt (open Start, search for "command prompt", then click it)
-2. Run **one** of the following commands, depending on what extras you want installed
+2. Run **one** of the following set of commands, depending on what extras you want installed

   * Normal installation: